ns1/xdp-workshop/lab/README.md

 ### Import the OVA
 You can either download the [ova file here](https://www.dropbox.com/s/llqt5f2jfizaz8i/xdp-test-lab.ova?dl=0) or build it locally depending on your preferences.

-> NOTE: For building the ove file locally see the instructions in the `Build the VM` section bellow.
+> NOTE: For building the ova file locally see the instructions in the `Build the VM` section bellow.

 You can import the OVA file either from the GUI like so: